 Through the creative process, her work has developed to explore and document historical and contemporary social themes primarily relating to the Black African diaspora.
 It is heavily research-based, often bringing to light marginalised or overlooked narratives.

-She is a member of the Pollen Collective of artists (https://www.pollen-collective.co.uk/), and begins her MA in Ceramics and Glass at the Royal College of Art in September 2021.
+She is a member of the Pollen Collective of artists (https://www.pollen-collective.co.uk/), and is currently studying for an MA in Ceramics and Glass at the Royal College of Art.

 2019-2021 BA (Hons) Ceramic Design (First Class)